acceleratedscience/openad_service_utils/docs/async-mode.md

 This guide provides a step-by-step setup for using the asynchronous endpoints of the model wrapper.

+> **Note:** For a detailed explanation of the differences between synchronous and asynchronous execution and why the async workflow is critical for long-running tasks, please see the [Execution Workflows](./architecture.md#execution-workflows) section in the architecture guide.

 ## 1. Enable Asynchronous Mode

 To enable asynchronous mode, set the `ASYNC_ALLOW` environment variable to `True`.